Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Most manufacturers use a combination of the second and third methods.
 However, each method, whether combined or not, requires setting up conditions and analyzing test data to obtain the resonant frequency and to verify it after each proposed improvement plan.
 For the research and development (R&D) team of a washing machine manufacturer, improving the test and analysis efficiency for rapid iteration is the key to solving this technical problem.

 In 2013, Little Swan recognized that the market needed to change and immediately set up a pioneer technology team at the research institute.
 This technical team has been used to solve key problems, such as the reduction of vibrational noise.
-One of the most important initiatives was the introduction of Simcenter Testlab™ software, part of the Simcenter™ portfolio, from product lifecycle management (PLM) provider Siemens PLM Software.
+One of the most important initiatives was the introduction of Simcenter Testlab™ software, part of the Simcenter™ portfolio, from product lifecycle management (PLM) provider Siemens Digital Industries Software.
 Utilizing the powerful test and data processing capabilities of this solution, the team set up a standard test and a complete optimization design process, especially for the vibration noise of washing machines.

 This process played a critical role in the development of a new washing machine model.